BraftonSupport/braftonium-new/readme.md

 ## Fonts Awesome

 This is just a general quick thing you can add to save some time.
+We all love this :)

 ## Admin Email

 Change the admin email address without needing an email confirmation.
+Saving confirmation and email not sending issues.

 ## Useful Functions